 Ok I searched these forums and the web I was surprised that I can't find any other reports of this issue.

-When I open "AMD Radeon Settings", wither through the system tray icon, or through right clicking on the desktop and selecting it there, the AMD Radeon Settings window opens under other active windows.
+When I open "AMD Radeon Settings" through right-clicking on the desktop and selecting it there, the AMD Radeon Settings window opens under other active windows.
 For example, if I have Firefox open, AMD Radeon Settings will open as I see it popping up on the task bar, but Firefox is still the topmost window, so in order to see Radeon Settings I need to additionally select the window from the taskbar to make it active too.

 This isn't a Firefox issue, it happens with anything e.g. Word, Notepad, Windows Explorer, etc...